skyef54/Getting-and-Cleaning-Data/CodeBook.md

-#This is Getting and Cleaning Data Course Project.
+#Getting and Cleaning Data Course Project.

-This work is intended to collecting, working with, and cleaning a data set.
+This work is intended for collecting, working with, and cleaning a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 Human Activity Recognition Using Smartphones Dataset have been used as a original data.
 The source data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones